partio-scout/hanki/README.md

 Note that the virtual machine has the `NODE_ENV`-environment variable set to `dev`, so to run in production mode, run with `NODE_ENV=production slc run`.

+### Resetting the dev database

+If you simply want to reset the database contents you can:

+  ./scripts/reset-db.sh

 ### Further reading
 For more information on the use of Vagrant, see [the Vagrant documentation](https://docs.vagrantup.com/v2/)

 ## Developing without Vagrant
 ### Prerequisites